BMW Timing Chain Replacement Cost

 The other problem is that the plastic timing guide pieces break down over time and end up in the sump, eventually blocking the oil pickup and causing engine failure and oil pressure problems.

-Chains range in price for different models but you can expect to drive in and out same day for just £700-800.
-This includes a fresh OE timing chain, no cheap aftermarket parts and comes with our full 3 year warranty.
+Chains range in price for different models but you can expect to drive in and out same day for just £745-895.
+This includes a fresh OE timing chain, all timing chain guides and tensioner.
+No cheap aftermarket parts are ever used and comes with the full Element Performance 3 year timing chain warranty.

 Famously these engines have the timing chains located on the back of the engine by the gearbox.